linkerd/linkerd2/ROADMAP.md

 ## Mesh expansion

-Linkerd's mTLS identity only works for
+Linkerd's mTLS identity only works for resources managed by Kubernetes.
+We plan to extend Linkerd to support non-Kubernetes workloads.

 ## OpenMetrics